DIY Pink Lemonade Sugar Scrub

 How to Make A Sugar Scrub

 - Place all ingredients in a bowl and mix.
 You can add more or less oil to your liking.
+You may need to soften the coconut oil so it’s easy to mix.

 - Store in an airtight container.
 Since this recipe doesn’t contain any preservatives, it’s best to use it within a month or two.